 Space is extremely limited.
 Priority is given to returning campers, participants in Special Services programs, and JCC members.

 Yes.
-An intake assessment is required for all new potential campers.
+An intake interview is required for all new potential campers.

 What are the safety protocols?